Green Chilli Pickle Recipe (Hari Mirch Ka Achar)

 To make a variation of this hari mirch ka achar recipe, you can blend 1 teaspoon fenugreek seeds (methi dana) and 1 tablespoon fennel seeds (saunf) along with mustard seeds.

-How To Make Hari Mirch Ka Achar – Step By Step
+How To Make Hari Mirch Ka Achar

 Step 1: Wash 1 pound (500 g) green chilies and wipe each using a cotton cloth.
-You can also spread the washed chilies on a kitchen towel and air dry for 3-4 hours.
+You can also spread the washed chilies on a kitchen towel and air-dry for 3-4 hours.
 The idea is to remove any moisture on them, as it may spoil the pickle.

 Ground mustard seeds.